Special Weather Statement issued for Washington by NWS - News Break

 Special Weather Statement issued for Washington by NWS

-Effective: 2021-07-08 16:36:00 CDT Expires: 2021-07-08 17:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Washington A STRONG THUNDERSTORM WILL AFFECT EAST CENTRAL WASHINGTON PARISH IN SOUTHEASTERN LOUISIANA AND NORTHWESTERN PEARL RIVER COUNTIES At 436 PM CDT, a strong thunderstorm was located near Crossroads, or 9 miles west of Poplarville, moving north at 15 mph.
-Winds in excess of 40 mph are possible with this storm.
-Locations impacted include Poplarville.
-If outdoors, consider seeking shelter inside a building.
+Effective: 2021-07-08 15:43:00 EDT Expires: 2021-07-08 18:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Washington A LINE OF STRONG THUNDERSTORMS WILL AFFECT NORTHERN ORANGE AND NORTHWESTERN WASHINGTON COUNTIES At 523 PM EDT, radar indicated strong thunderstorms were located along a line extending from 7 miles northwest of Brownstown to 7 miles north of Paoli.
+Movement was east at 25 mph.
+Winds in excess of 40 mph are possible with these storms.
+Locations impacted include Orleans, Orangeville, Campbellsburg, Saltillo, Bromer, Leipsic, Mckinley, Smedley, Rush Creek Valley and Claysville.
+Torrential rainfall is also occurring with these storms, and may cause localized flooding.
+Do not drive your vehicle through flooded roadways.
 Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.alerts.weather.gov

 Comments / 0